Freed from COVID restrictions, big US banks hike dividends

 JPMorgan Chase said it planned to increase its quarterly dividend to $1 per share, up from 90 cents.
 The bank said it plans to continue its $30 billion stock buyback plan that was announced late last year.
 JPMorgan is expected to post earnings of about $40 billion this year.

 Other banks made similar announcements.
 Bank of America said it plans to raise its dividend by 17% to 21 cents per share, continuing its $25 billion stock buyback.
 Truist, the bank that was made when BB&T and SunTrust merged, said it planned to raise its dividend to 48 cents per share from 45 cents per share.
+Pennsylvania-based PNC, now one of the largest banks in the country after merging with BBVA, plans to up its dividend by 9% to $1.25 per share.